wkumari/draft-wkumari-capport-icmp-unreach/README.md

       http://<gateway_ip>.
 This is to prevent hijacking connections to other addresses.

-Bird & Kumari           Expires October 31, 2015                [Page 5]

-Internet-Draft     draft-wkumari-capport-icmp-unreach         April 2015

    o  Then removed the entire URL / URI scheme entirely.

    From -genesis to -00.

    o  Initial text.

+Bird & Kumari             Expires March 5, 2017                 [Page 9]

+Internet-Draft     draft-wkumari-capport-icmp-unreach     September 2016

 Authors' Addresses